msobanjo/courseware/topics/powershell/modules/introduction/README.md

 On Windows you can simply search for `powershell` in the start menu.
 With MacOS and Linux, open a terminal and execute `pwsh`.
 ### Make a Variable
-Variables of course have all sorts of uses and will be important for most PowerShell scripts:
+Variables have all sorts of uses within programming, and will be important for most PowerShell scripts:
 ```powershell
 $myVariable = “Hello World”
 ```